cyrussadr05/final-project-ds210/README.md

 **How to Run the Project**
 *Setup:*
  - Install Rust programming environment.
- - Place your Twitter dataset in the project's root directory as data.csv. https://www.kaggle.com/datasets/hwassner/TwitterFriends
+ - Place your Twitter dataset in the project's root directory as data.csv.
+You can download the file here: https://www.kaggle.com/datasets/hwassner/TwitterFriends
+   - Place the file in 'finalproj'
  - *Compilation*:
   - Compile the project using cargo build.
  - *Execution*: